 The price risk is reflected directly in the price levels prevailing in the option markets.
 Greater volatility on the stock markets will be reflected in higher option premiums.
-The price risk on this type of transaction is monitored on a daily basis and is limited by the group's policy of issuing only call options (undertakings to sell at a given price and time) on shares it holds in its portfolio.
+The price risk on this type of transaction is monitored on a daily basis.

-iv.
-Sensitivity analysis of other price risks

-a.
-Listed portfolio
+- iv.
+Sensitivity analysis of other price risks - a.
+Listed portfolio b.
+Private Equity portfolio